autogluon/autogluon/docs/tutorials/multimodal/multimodal-faq.md

 1. Utilizing multiple image columns in a dataframe.
 2. Concatenating multiple image paths with semicolons and putting them into one dataframe column.

 These options can be used individually or in combination.
+All the image columns are automatically detected.
 During processing, we pass all images through a single image backbone and average their features and logits to obtain the final representation or prediction.
 Note that for option 2, the maximum number of images allowed for one dataframe column can be controlled via hyperparameter `timm_image.max_img_num_per_col`, which has a default value of 2.

 ## How does AutoGluon MultiModal handle multiple text columns in a dataframe?

+The detection of all text columns is automated.
 We tokenize each text field individually and then concatenate them into a single token sequence before feeding it into the model.
 The order of the text columns in the concatenated sequence follows the order of `sorted(X.columns)`, where `X` represents the dataframe.
 The maximum length of the token sequence is determined by the hyperparameter `hf_text.max_text_len`, with a default value of 512.